 Why Are My Gums Bleeding?

 Bleeding gums can occur for a variety of different reasons.
 The most common is gum disease.
 Gum disease is a progressive bacterial infection of the gums.
 Gum disease is caused by plaque buildup that is not correctly removed from the teeth and gum line.
 When plaque is not removed, the bacteria can make their way to the gums, causing irritation, swelling, and infection.
+Bleeding gums is one of the common dental concerns that Dr. Kevin Welinsky can treat at his Towson, MD, dental office.

 The Importance Of Treating Bleeding Gums